Back to Resources

 Why blind trust in supplier statements is no longer an adequate defense.

-The most consequential shift under Notice 2026-15 is the operationalization of Gate 2: Supplier Certifications.
-Proving your supply chain is clean now requires specific, legally binding attestations from every Tier 1 supplier in your Bill of Materials (BOM).
+The biggest shift under Notice 2026-15 is Gate 2: Supplier Certifications.
+Proving your supply chain is clean now takes specific, legally binding attestations from every Tier 1 supplier in your Bill of Materials (BOM).

 The Certification Checklist